 IMPORTANT TIPS FOR PLANNING A YOSEMITE NATIONAL PARK TOUR – Things to do in Yosemite

 - Check the weather forecast for the planned days before you start.

 - Check all entrance and road closures rules on the official Yosemite National park or National parks of the USA website.
 After COVID, there are often restrictions on crowd and entry policies.

 - During winter, Tioga road closes, so check for option entrances through the western side.

 - Choose easy-level hikes if you are a beginner and have no experience in hiking.

 - If you plan camping, take prior permission, and carry all your camping gear.

 - Ponchos are needed if you are planning to hike near waterfalls.

-- Drive slow as the drive is mountainous, curvy, and slippery during snow or wet season.
-While parking on another side, look around for traffic coming from reverse directions.
+- Drive slow as the drive is mountainous, curvy, and slippery during the snow or wet season.
+While parking on another side, look for traffic coming from reverse directions.
 Yosemite by car one day is a beautiful trip if planned wisely in advance.